How to make your UIS-themed website accessible

 - Check your buttons and links – is the link text descriptive enough?
 More help with descriptive link text.

 - Open the page in Chrome and click the Siteimprove Chrome Browser Extension button (you’ll have to install the extension before you can use it).
-Use the Siteimprove Issues Guide to fix any A- and AA-level errors and warnings.
+Use the Siteimprove rules guide to fix any A- and AA-level errors and warnings.